Cucumber Chickpea Tomato Salad

-Grab a small bowl and mix all your salad dressing ingredients together.
+Grab a small bowl and add olive oil, lime juice, red wine vinegar, black pepper, sea salt, garlic powder, and agave nectar.
 Mix well and pour over your salad.

 Sprinkle on your hempseeds and toss your salad until flavors are fully combined.

-Serve with your favorite Vegan BBQ Recipes or store in the refrigerator for 3 days.
+Serve immediately alone or with your favorite Vegan BBQ Recipes.
+You can store in the refrigerator for 3 days.